AxionCompany/functions/README.md

 };
 ```

 In this example, the uuid function is shared across the backend directory and its subdirectories, allowing you to easily generate unique IDs in multiple modules without repeating the import statement.

+You'll be able to deconstruct it from the exported function name being executed (in this example, from `POST` function inside the `api/tasks.ts` file).

 ### Layout Components
 Axion Functions also supports "layout" components, which allow you to define a common structure or layout for your frontend components.
 This is particularly useful for elements like headers, footers, and menus that should be consistent across multiple pages.